fsr/ese-website-jekyll/sources/_en/02-events.md

   <li class="accordion-navigation">
     <a href="#barrierfree" role="tab" id="barrierfree-heading" aria-controls="barrierfree">Barrier-free Schedule</a>
     <div id="barrierfree" class="content" role="tabpanel" aria-labelledby="barrierfree-heading">
-   		{% include eventlist.html lang="en" %}
+   		{% include timetable-barrierfree.html lang="en" %}
     </div>
   </li>
 </ul>

-**Important: Events marked with a green border (green font color for the barrier free version) are of special interest to non-german speakers, as they offer support for english in one form or another.**
+**Important: Events marked with a orange border (green font color for the barrier free version) are of special interest to non-german speakers, as they offer support for english in one form or another.**